JetBrains/ideavim/doc/support-guide.md

 # Support Guide

 This document is created to help our support team.
-It's not intended to be read by the users as it brings to value to them.
+It's not intended to be read by the users as it brings no value to them.

 ## Support channels